Chronic UTI in children

 CUTIC UK has an online support group dedicated to parents, grandparents and carers of children with diagnosed or suspected chronic UTI.
 The group currently has over 500 members.

-Australia does not have a dedicated support group focused on children with chronic UTI, but you can find other parents and carers of children with chronic UTI in the Chronic and Recurrent UTI Support Group (Australia and New Zealand)
+Australia does not have a dedicated support group focused on children with chronic UTI, but you can find other parents and carers of children with chronic UTI in the Chronic and Recurrent UTI Support Group (Australia and New Zealand).

 Consider joining our Suspected Chronic UTI in Children Register